 A common problem for users of accessible toilets is the location of the pull cord and whether or not it’s tied up out of reach, something which several participants commented on.
 Pull cords were tied to grab rails or looped up (deliberately) during the Challenge, highlighting the importance of keeping these free to hang down close to the floor.
 This is something we can all look out for.

 Coffee and tea is a must for many people in the working day, but how would you transport the hot drink back to your desk in a manual wheelchair without burning yourself?
 This task was only completed safely by one participant, who adopted the strategy of pushing one wheel at a time whilst swapping hands to hold the drink, guaranteeing lukewarm tea when finally getting back to the desk…

 Doors in general were a significant obstacle for participants and a real eye-opener, including double doors and the heavy manual glass door to the lift.
 One unlucky participant took 10 minutes to get through a set of double doors due to the complicated access control set up.
 Luckily the Security Systems Team also took part in the challenge.

 Despite the tricky tasks, feedback at the end of the Wheelchair Challenge was very positive.
 Participants found the Challenge an informative and useful experience both for their personal development and for their roles as staff members within Estates.
 Many commented on how they would use the experience to improve aspects of accessibility within their work where they could and would encourage their colleagues to give the Wheelchair Challenge a go.
 The Estates Senior Leadership Team are also due to complete the challenge in early 2019 and further dates will be announced soon.

-Image description: A picture of three happy participants of the Wheelchair Challenge sitting in manual wheelchairs and Access Auditor, Jenny Wheeler second from the left.
+Image description: A picture of two happy participants of the Wheelchair Challenge sitting in manual wheelchairs and Accessibility Officer, Jenny Wheeler In the middle.